lamaprogramer/SummerStore-JuniHackathon/README.md

 Then I fixed the inability to send data between nodes.
 I used generics to determine what data type a Layer would accept, and then pass that data type whenever menus were switched.
 This had multiple problems, I couldn't easily pass data when the nodes were first initialized, and I could only pass one data type.
+I didn't fix this until a few days later though.

+I then moved on to tweak how parent nodes interact with child nodes, by cleaning up unused data as well as replace the Queue-based initialization method with a recursive one that could be used in a more versatile way.

+After I finished that, I started to work on designing the product pages, as well as adding an "Item" subclass to my "ProductInfo" class.
+This subclass would carry more detailed info on the product.
+I decided to display the product images and the description.
+Unfortunately, eBay's product descriptions use raw HTML, which I can only parse using JavaFX's web package.
+However I don't believe Replit allows you to use that package, so I had to settle for a placeholder description.

+Now that I had completed most of the layout, I reworked the data transfer system between nodes.
+Now, each "Layer" component has a method that is called when data is passed to it, and the "Node" components contain methods for sending data to other nodes.
+I also gave a return value to the "init()" method, which will be passed down to the node's children.
+I gave each Layer two generic variables to define what data will be input and output from the layer.
+I also created a "LayerDataHandler" class to handle the transfer of any amount of data with any amount of data types between layers.

+Using the data transfer system, I could now implement the last notable feature, a pagination.
+The functionality is pretty simple, you have two buttons, one going forward, and one going backward, and you can use these buttons to flip through pages of products.
+After the pagination was implemented, the only things I had time to do were to make some style changes and clean up the code a bit.

+I changed the secondary color of the application from a pale yellow to a lime green.
+Pale yellow is now the accent color for some controls.
+I also added icons to the buttons and added a helper class to make styling the buttons easier.

+That pretty much covers the most notable parts of the development process, I think the application is at a point where if I had the time to add more features, I could integrate them pretty easily.
+Some features I wanted to get to but didn't have time for include: A search bar, pages of different types of summer-related products, and displaying more product info.
+If I had a lot of time, writing an HTML parser for the product descriptions could have been fun too.

+Overall, I'm pretty happy with how the project turned out, I learned a bunch of new stuff, such as Maven, Java HTTP requests, integrating APIs, JavaFX, and GSON.
+I also got to use some stuff I don't normally use, such as generics, nested classes, and tree-based structures.